-From October 2011 Poster Fish Promotions looked after bookings for King 7.
+From 2011 to 2013 Poster Fish Promotions ran gig bookings for King 7.
 Previously Melody Bar, the venue had been taken over by Ben, a young and astute business man from China.
-He originally planned to open a restaurant and karaoke bar, but after numerous requests to hosts drum & bass and jungle nights due to the venues previous incarnation, he decided to give it a go and asked us to come on board and take care of bookings for weekend nights.
-We worked with the Audio Terrorist who lent one of their sound systems to King 7 and promoters flocked back to the venue.
-We also hosted a few great nights there ourselves.
+He originally planned to open a restaurant and karaoke bar, but after numerous requests to hosts drum & bass and jungle nights due to the venue’s previous incarnation, he decided to give it a go and asked us to come on board and take care of bookings.
+We worked with Audioterrorist who lent one of their sound systems to King 7 and promoters flocked back to the venue.
+We also hosted a lot of great nights there ourselves.

 One of the last gigs we hosted in King 7 was a co-production with !Kaboogie and Barry Gruff called Brainmelt.
 Originally the product of a calendar mix-up the 3 promoters came together to pull off a brilliant and memorable night (for all sorts of reasons!).
 Imploded View, Deviant, Neil Bucannon and DJ Mek all performed with visuals provided by !Kaboogie’s DJ PCP.

-After nearly two years we parted ways with King 7 and gave them back their restaurant space.
-They still run a restaurant and karaoke bar in the same spot on Capel Street up until quite recently, but the space now houses a Moroccan restaurant.
+After two years we parted ways with King 7and gave them back their restaurant space.
+They continued to run a restaurant and karaoke bar in the same spot on Capel Street up until quite recently, but the space now houses a Moroccan restaurant.
 We often walk past and wonder if the new owners know just how much fun was had in that place over the years.

 Photos by Pauliina Jokinen and Paul Reynolds